s4kibs4mi/tic-tac-toe-ng/README.md

-## Angular2 Seed Project
+## TicTaToe game with Angular2

-A template to start angular2 application development.
+A simple tictactoe game while learning Angular2

 ### Usage
 - Clone or fork this repository